 Another recent and more specific example is in the Voluntary Carbon Market where recent government interventions highlight that that even something as complex as "permanence” should include an understanding of political exposure:

-These are not technical failures or issues with scientific thoroughness.
-Instead they are reminders that even the most “durable” carbon storage (𝘱𝘦𝘳𝘩𝘢𝘱𝘴 𝘦𝘷𝘦𝘯 𝘮𝘰𝘳𝘦 𝘪𝘯 𝘦𝘯𝘨𝘪𝘯𝘦𝘦𝘳𝘦𝘥 𝘴𝘰𝘭𝘶𝘵𝘪𝘰𝘯𝘴 𝘵𝘩𝘢𝘯 𝘪𝘯 𝘯𝘢𝘵𝘶𝘳𝘦 𝘣𝘢𝘴𝘦𝘥) also depends on political and institutional continuity.
+These events are reminders that even the most “durable” carbon storage (𝘱𝘦𝘳𝘩𝘢𝘱𝘴 𝘦𝘷𝘦𝘯 𝘮𝘰𝘳𝘦 𝘪𝘯 𝘦𝘯𝘨𝘪𝘯𝘦𝘦𝘳𝘦𝘥 𝘴𝘰𝘭𝘶𝘵𝘪𝘰𝘯𝘴 𝘵𝘩𝘢𝘯 𝘪𝘯 𝘯𝘢𝘵𝘶𝘳𝘦 𝘣𝘢𝘴𝘦𝘥) also depends on political and institutional continuity.

 Permanence is usually defined as how long carbon stays out of the atmosphere.
 But when scaling an industry (especially engineered CDR that occasionally requires long term monitoring), permanence should also include the broader system and social infrastructure.
 Frankly, that means domestic and international politics.